 I will remark on the present-past comparison a few more times here, although this is not our principal focus in the volume.
-Trump’s tweets and verbal habits during public speeches and televised appearances on Fox—which could all too easily be read as Freudian slips, and usually are—too often display a wild relation to truth and the signifier, that in these moments of floating, unstable, and incoherent relation between word and reality, announces foreclosure.
-These are psychotic moments and arguably makes the connection to George III all the tighter, justifying our investigation.
+Trump’s tweets and verbal habits during public speeches and televised appearances on Fox—which could all too easily be read as Freudian slips and usually are—often display a wild relation to truth and the signifier that, in these moments of floating, unstable, and incoherent relation between word and reality, announces foreclosure.
+These are psychotic moments and arguably make the connection to George III all the tighter, justifying our investigation.
 Whether the madness of King George or the skewing of language by Donald Trump, we are engaging in a problem of sovereignty.
-What defines the state in a state of the discomposure of language?
-What can a Regent or Vice President do in a regime where words are truly severed from political symbolization, or rather, are free-floating in the unconscious of the times without the rules of signification to guide them?
-The libidinal wishes and terrors of the night overwhelm conscious intentionality, as registered in the Congress’ frustrating attempts to engage the White House and Senate today, or in William Pitt’s frustrated attempts to manage his king before the creation of the Regency.
-Romantic Psychosis situates itself amid the psychosis that shadows politically pathological neurosis; the instabilities of mind and governance; the polity and the (whimsical?) object of desire; and the spectre of the post-word that hung over the Regency, and that haunts us again today.
+What defines the state in a state of language discomposure?
+What can a Regent or Vice President do in a regime where words are truly severed from political symbolization or, rather, free-floating in the unconscious of the times without the rules of signification to guide them?
+The libidinal wishes and terrors of the night overwhelm conscious intentionality, as registered in Congress’s frustrating attempts to engage the White House and Senate today or in William Pitt’s frustrated attempts to manage his king before the creation of the Regency.
+Romantic Psychosis situates itself amid the psychosis that shadows politically pathological neurosis, the instabilities of mind and governance, the polity and the (whimsical?) object of desire, and the specter of the postword that hung over the Regency and that haunts us again today.